-The number of levels in the hierarchy shall not exceed eight.
+For a Directory Hierarchy identified in a Primary Volume Descriptor or in a Supplementary Volume Descriptor, the number of levels in the hierarchy shall not exceed eight.
+For a Directory Hierarchy identified in an Enhanced Volume Descriptor, the number of levels in the hierarchy may exceed eight.
 In addition, for each file recorded, the sum of the following shall not exceed 255: